Stability of fixed points in Poisson geometry and higher Lie theory: Higher order fixed points of Lie ( -)algebroids

 given by

-is continuous, the result follows. \end{proof} In particular, we have: \begin{cor} Let $(V,\mc F)$ be a vector space equipped with a foliation that has linear generators, such that all vector fields in $\mc F$ vanish at the origin.
-If the isotropy Lie algebra $\mf g$ of $\mc F$ in $0\in V$ is semisimple, then the origin is a stable fixed point for all isomodule deformations. \end{cor} \begin{proof} For semisimple Lie algebras $\mf g$, $H^1_{CE}(\mf g,-)$ is identically zero for finite-dimensional representations by Whitehead's first lemma. \end{proof} \begin{rmk}\begin{itemize} \item[] \item[-] Under the assumption that the foliation $\mc F$ we start with is linear, we obtained a simplified criterium for stability of the origin, depending only on the foliation, and not on the chosen Lie $n$-algebroid inducing it. \item[-] If $\mc F$ is arbitrary, with a fixed point, and $\mc F_U$ is a deformation which admits a geometric resolution as in \cite[Definition 2.1] {univlinfty}, hence a Lie $n$-algebroid inducing $\mc F_U$, then restricting to $\mc F_0$ one gets a Lie $n$-algebroid inducing $\mc F$.
-Now theorem \ref{thm:lienalg1} can be applied to the latter Lie $n$-algebroid if $H^1(\mf g_{LnA}/\mf g_{LnA}(p,(1,l)),\overline{[Q,-]}) = 0$. \end{itemize} \end{rmk} If $(M,\mc F)$ is a foliated manifold, and $p \in M$ a fixed point stable under module-stable deformations, let $(M\times U, \mc F_U)$ be such a module-stable deformation.
-In particular, for $W\subset U$ as in proposition \ref{prop:singfolstab}, $q\in W$ implies that $\mc F_q$ has a fixed point $p'$ in $M$.
-This gives rise to two questions. \begin{itemize} \item[-] Can we describe the isotropy Lie algebra of $\mc F_q$ in $p'$? \item[-] If so, what can we say about the linear holonomy representation? \end{itemize} The following proposition provides an answer for both of these questions when $\mf g$ is semisimple. \begin{prop} Let $(V,\mc F)$ be a vector space equipped with a foliation that has linear generators, such that the isotropy Lie algebra is semisimple, so that the origin $0 = p\in V$ is a stable fixed point.\\ Let $(V\times U, \mc F_U)$ be a isomodule deformation, such that for any $q\in U$, the foliation $\mc F_q$ has a fixed point $p'(q)\in V$. \\ Then for a possibly smaller neighborhood $W\subset U$, the isotropy Lie algebra at $p'(q)$ is isomorphic to $\mf g$.
-Moreover, the linear holonomy representations are isomorphic. \end{prop} \begin{proof} As $\mc F_U$ is a isomodule deformation, let $(p^\ast E,Q)$ be a Lie $n$-algebroid inducing $\mc F_U$ as in lemma \ref{lem:resexact}, for which the unary bracket vanishes at $(p,0)\in V\times U$ up to order $l\in \mb Z_{>0}$.\\ As $l>0$, by \cite[Proposition 4.14]{univlinfty}, $((E_1)_{p'},(\ell_2)_{(p',q)})$ is exactly the isotropy Lie algebra of $\mc F^q$ in $p'$, where $\ell_2$ is the binary bracket of $(p^\ast E,Q)$.
+is continuous, the result follows. \end{proof} In particular, we have: \begin{cor} Let $(V,\mc F)$ be a vector space equipped with a foliation that has linear generators, \nrt{which implies} that all vector fields in $\mc F$ vanish at the origin.
+If the isotropy Lie algebra $\mf g$ of $\mc F$ in $0\in V$ is semisimple, then the origin is a stable fixed point for all isomodular deformations. \end{cor} \begin{proof} For semisimple Lie algebras $\mf g$, $H^1_{CE}(\mf g,-)$ is identically zero for finite-dimensional representations by Whitehead's first lemma. \end{proof} \begin{rmk}\begin{itemize} \item[] \item[-] Under the assumption that the foliation $\mc F$ we start with is linear, we obtained a simplified criterion for stability of the origin, depending only on the foliation, and not on the chosen Lie $n$-algebroid inducing it. \item[-] If $\mc F$ is arbitrary, with a fixed point, and $\mc F_U$ is a deformation which admits a geometric resolution as in \cite[Definition 2.1] {univlinfty}, hence a Lie $n$-algebroid inducing $\mc F_U$, then restricting to $\mc F_0$ one gets a Lie $n$-algebroid inducing $\mc F$.
+Now Theorem \ref{thm:lienalg1} can be applied to the latter Lie $n$-algebroid if $H^1(\mf g_{LnA}/\mf g_{LnA}(p,(1,l)),\overline{[Q,-]}) = 0$. \end{itemize} \end{rmk} If $(M,\mc F)$ is a foliated manifold, and $p \in M$ a fixed point stable under isomodular deformations, let $(M\times U, \mc F_U)$ be such an isomodular deformation.
+In particular, for $W\subset U$ as in \nrt{Theorem \ref{thm:singfolstab}}, $q\in W$ implies that $\mc F_q$ has a fixed point $p'$ in $M$.
+This gives rise to two questions. \begin{itemize} \item[-] Can we describe the isotropy Lie algebra of $\mc F_q$ in $p'$? \item[-] If so, what can we say about the linear holonomy representation? \end{itemize} The following proposition provides an answer for both of these questions when $\mf g$ is semisimple. \begin{prop} Let $(V,\mc F)$ be a vector space equipped with a foliation that has linear generators, such that the isotropy Lie algebra is semisimple, \nrt{which implies} that the origin $0 = p\in V$ is a stable fixed point \nrt{by Corollary \ref{cor:semisimplestable}}.\\ Let $(V\times U, \mc F_U)$ be an isomodular deformation, such that for any $q\in U$, the foliation $\mc F_q$ has a fixed point $p'(q)\in V$. \\ Then for a possibly smaller neighborhood $W\subset U$, the isotropy Lie algebra at $p'(q)$ is isomorphic to $\mf g$.
+Moreover, the linear holonomy representations are isomorphic. \end{prop} \begin{proof} As $\mc F_U$ is \nrt{an isomodular deformation}, let $(p^\ast E,Q)$ be a Lie $n$-algebroid inducing $\mc F_U$ as in Lemma \ref{lem:resexact}, for which the unary bracket vanishes at $(p,0)\in V\times U$ up to order $l\in \mb Z_{>0}$.\\ As $l>0$, by \cite[Proposition 4.14]{univlinfty}, $((E_1)_{p'},(\ell_2)_{(p',q)})$ is exactly the isotropy Lie algebra of $\mc F^q$ in $p'$, where $\ell_2$ is the binary bracket of $(p^\ast E,Q)$.
 As we may assume $E_1$ is a trivial bundle we denote $(E_1)_p$ by $\mf h$, and we consider the map

 given by